-Table 53 Network Setting > Home Networking > Static DHCP
+Table 49 Network Setting > Home Networking > Static DHCP

 If you click Static DHCP Configuration in the Static DHCP screen, the following screen displays.
-Using a static DHCP means a client will always have the same IP address assigned to it by the DHCP server.
-Assign a fixed IP address to a device by selecting the interface group of this device and its IP address type and selecting the device/computer from a list or manually entering its MAC address and assigned IP address.
+Using a static DHCP means a LAN client will always have the same IP address assigned to it by the DHCP server.
+Assign a fixed IP address to a client device by selecting the interface group of this client device and its IP address type and selecting the device/computer from a list or manually entering its MAC address and assigned IP address.

-Figure 102 Static DHCP: Static DHCP Configuration
+Figure 91 Network Setting > Home Networking > Static DHCP: Static DHCP Configuration

-Table 54 Static DHCP: Static DHCP Configuration
+Table 50 Network Setting > Home Networking > Static DHCP: Static DHCP Configuration